lthilnklover/deep-narrow-NTK/README.md

 <img src="thumbnail.png" width="490" height="430">

 ## Requirements
-All the necessary packages required to run the codes are reported in `requirements.txt`.
+All the necessary packages required to run the codes are reported in `requirements.txt` where you can replicate the enviromnemt using conda.

 The main packages are: